alexboia/WP-Trip-Summary/README.md

 ## Limitations
 <a name="wpts-limitations"></a>

-1. Currently it only works with the classic WordPress Editor.
-An update is planned for 0.3.
+1. ~~Currently it only works with the classic WordPress Editor.
+An update is planned for 0.3.~~ (Now available since 0.2.4).
 2. Not designed for (and not tested with) multi-site installations.
 No update is currently planned.
+3. Currently only supports GPX files as a way to upload GPS tracks.
+KML will be supported round about 0.3, maybe earlier.

 ## Screenshots
 <a name="wpts-screenshots"></a>